pussinboots/angularjs-crypto/README.md

 Todos
 -------------
-* configuration of the aes secret key to use (work in progress)
 * aggressive console logging is active for development maybe make it configurable
 * configuration the cipher algorithm to use (aes hard coded at the momment)
 * configuration of the keys to used for the configured cipher (at the moment hard coded key)